Polar Bear Swims in Metro Vancouver

 The Polar Bear Swim at English Bay in Vancouver attracts the largest crowds.
-The Penguin Plunge at Panorama Park in North Vancouver’s Deep Cove is a similar, although much smaller, event and includes live entertainment.
-Also popular are the Polar Bear Swim by the pier in White Rock, the Penguin Plunge in Port Moody, the Polar Bear Swim in Delta and a dip in the river in Fort Langley.
+The Penguin Plunge at Panorama Park in North Vancouver’s Deep Cove is a similar, although much smaller, event and usually includes live entertainment.
+Also popular are the Polar Bear Swim by the pier event in White Rock, the Penguin Plunge in Port Moody, the Polar Bear Swim in Delta and a dip in the river in Fort Langley.

 Below are details on each of the six events.
 Scroll down for information about them all, or click on any of the following links for details about each specific location.

 Note: Due to the COVID-19 pandemic, many of these events did not take place in-person in 2021 and 2022.
 Some New Year’s Day swims are definitely happening in 2023, while details about others are to be confirmed.

 The Polar Bear Plunge in White Rock is hosted by the Rotary Clubs of White Rock & South Surrey.
 The White Rock event happened in 2020 but then took place as a virtual event in 2021 and 2022.

 Fortunately, the White Rock Polar Bear Plunge returns as a live event on January 1st in 2023!
 At the 53rd annual swim, registration for participants takes place starting at around 10:30 am and the plunge happens at 12:00 pm.

 For more information click White Rock Polar Bear Swim.

 The English Bay Polar Bear Swim has been taking place in the icy waters of English Bay every year on January 1st since 1920.
 It’s one of the oldest and largest events of its kind in the world and it usually attracts over 2,000 participants most years and thousands more that come to watch.